Classifying spaces and Bredon (co)homology for transitive groupoids: Bredon Homology and Cohomology

 Note that as a functor, $\underline{C}_n(X)$ sends all of the maps in $O\G$ to maps between relative homology groups.
-For example, the maps of $\gub/e$ to itself are exactly $\gbb$, and so this induces an action of $\gbb$ on the corresponding relative homology group for the subgroup $e$.
+For example, the maps of $\gub/\{e\}$ to itself can be identified with $\gbb$, and so this induces an action of $\gbb$ on the corresponding relative homology group for the subgroup $\{e\}$.